alfredodiaz53/big-bang/docs/guides/renovate/package-configuration.md

 This key assigns labels to the created pull requests.
 In the example a `renovate` label is applied.
 It can accept an array of strings.

 ### commitMessagePrefix
 This key sets a prefix that will be added to commit messages.
-In the example, the prefix is set as `SKIP UPDATE CHECK`.
 It can accept a string.

 ### separateMajorMinor
 This key specifies whether to separate major/minor updates into separate pull requests.
 It can accept a boolean value.